-Granite recognized net foreign exchange gains of \$3.1 million in the year ended December 31, 2014 compared to net foreign exchange gains of less than \$0.1 million in the prior year.
-Net foreign exchange gains for the year ended December 31, 2014 included (i) \$1.5 million of foreign exchange gains due to the re-measurement of a U.S. dollar denominated cash balance representing the proceeds from the sale of the Mexican properties, (ii) \$0.9 million of net foreign exchange gains on certain assets and liabilities of the Trust that are denominated in U.S. dollars and euros and (iii) \$0.7 million of net foreign exchange gains on derivative financial instruments such as foreign exchange forwards contracts.
-The net foreign exchange gains in the year ended December 31, 2013 included \$1.2 million of net foreign exchange gains on certain assets and liabilities of the Trust that are denominated in U.S. dollars and euros offset by \$1.2 million of realized net foreign exchange losses associated with foreign exchange forwards contracts.
+Granite recognized net foreign exchange gains of \$0.3 million and \$3.1 million in the years ended December 31, 2015 and 2014, respectively.
+The net foreign exchange gains of \$0.3 million in the year ended December 31, 2015 primarily related to \$0.5 million of foreign exchange gains from the re-measurement of certain assets and liabilities of the Trust that are denominated in U.S. dollars and euros, partially offset by \$0.2 million in foreign exchange gains for the year ended December 31, 2014 of \$3.1 million included (i) \$1.5 million of foreign exchange gains due to the re-measurement of a U.S. dollar denominated cash balance representing the proceeds from the sale of the Mexican properties, (ii) \$0.9 million of net foreign exchange gains on derivative financial instruments such as foreign exchange forwards contracts.

-Fair Value Losses on Investment Properties, Net
+Fair Value Losses (Gains) on Investment Properties, Net